 - Review of OER Research (Open Education Group)

 “This review provides a summary of all known empirical research on the impacts of OER adoption (including our own).”

 - As Good or Better than Commercial Textbooks: Students’ Perceptions and Outcomes from Using Open Digital and Open Print Textbooks

-Study from Kwantlen Polytechnic University that “investigates the perceptions, use, and course performance of Canadian post-secondary students assigned a commercial or open textbook in either print or digital format.”
+This study from Kwantlen Polytechnic University “investigates the perceptions, use, and course performance of Canadian post-secondary students assigned a commercial or open textbook in either print or digital format.”